DevKarenC/100-days-of-code/README.md

 - [x] ES6 Classes (The Odin Project)

 **Thoughts**: I can say that the tic-tac-toe project is "officially" done now that I updated the Readme for it!
 It's a good way to showcase what I have done and also acts as a personal reminder for my accomplishments.
 I am also almost halfway done with the Wes Bos' JavaScript30 courses, and I appreciate learning something new everyday.
 The Slide in on Scroll lesson was focused on understanding the different heights (innerHeight, offsetTop...) related to the window or the HTML element and involved more math than other topics.
 The debouncing and throttling are also something I can see myself using in the future.
 This [site](http://demo.nimius.net/debounce_throttle/) helped me understand the difference between the two.

+## Day 18: Feb 16, 2021

+**Today's Progress** 👩🏻‍💻

+- [x] Refactor the Recipe Library project using ES6 Classes
+- [x] JavaScript30 Day 14 (References vs. Copy)
+- [x] ES6 Modules (The Odin Project)

+**Thoughts**: I refactored the code for the Recipe Library to use ES6 classes feature instead of using plain constructors.
+I feel more confident in using classes in my future projects and look forward to using the `extends` keyword as well to practice inheritance.
+Today's JavaScript30 lesson on pass by reference vs. pass by copy refreshed my memory on those topics.
+The lesson was released in 2017, so it was interesting to learn that some features mentioned as "not official" in JS actually became an official feature in JS - such as using a spread operator with an object literal to make a shallow copy of it.
+Also learning of the [tc39 repository](https://github.com/tc39/proposals) where one can see the different features being proposed to be official is very cool.
+I will continue to learn from the ES6 Modules lesson in the Odin Project